 Every single time I venture out into the wilderness, I learn something new.
 I believe there’s always something to be learned from every experience, whether I’ve done it for the first time or done it a thousand times.
 I’m continually looking to others for advice, tips, and tricks, and have gained a lot of valuable knowledge by doing so.
 In return, I post what I learned so that I may be able to help somebody else avoid backpacking pitfalls along the way on their journey to discover something new.

 This past summer, my husband and I ventured out on the John Muir Trail (JMT) to attempt a thru-hike of the entire 211-mile trail…we didn’t succeed.
-The record snow dumped on the Sierras over the winter contributed to extraordinary circumstances that ultimately led to our demise; however, there were some other contributing factors that I regard as ‘lessons learned.’
+The record snow dumped on the Sierra over the winter contributed to extraordinary circumstances that ultimately led to our demise; however, there were some other contributing factors that I regard as ‘lessons learned.’
 While some of the items written about here led directly to our failure, others are just things that are good-to-know.
 Here’s my list of anecdotes as well as a few interesting bits of information that may be helpful for your next backpacking adventure:

 Pack weight DOES matter